Attention-Walmart-Shoppers/capstone/README.md

 - [x] Train multiple different regression models on train dataset.
 - [x] Evaluate models on test dataset.
 - [] Document conclusions, takeaways, and next steps in the Final Report Notebook.
+- [x] All steps are described in: [Trello](https://trello.com/b/g2atWZrU/attention-walmart-shoppers)

 ### Data Acquistion
-- [X] Download Kaggle Walmart Sales Forecasting datasets: walmart_sales.csv & stores.csv
+- [x] Download Kaggle Walmart Sales Forecasting datasets: walmart_sales.csv & stores.csv
-- [x] read both .csv files into a pandas dataframe and merge
+- [x] Read both .csv files into a pandas dataframe and merge
 - [x] Automate this process in a single function and save to new_wrangle.py
 - [x] The final function will return a merged pandas DataFrame.
 - [] Import the acquire function from the new_wrangle.py module and use it to acquire the data in the Final Report Notebook.